-The Emergency Management degree provides foundational knowledge and initial exposure to the Emergency Management field.
+The Emergency Management degree provides foundational knowledge and initial exposure to the Emergency

+Management field.
 Learners explore a variety of areas within the discipline, including the four phases of emergency management, terrorism in emergency management, as well as interagency disaster management.
 This degree program is designed for students seeking entry-level exposure to the emergency management field, as well as for professionals in industries such as fire science, homeland security, and EMT administration who are seeking to bolster their emergency management background.

-Core Requirements 45 cr.
+Core Requireme nts .45 cr.

-Program Require ed Courses15 cr.
+Program Requir red Courses .15 cr.

-EMG 3000 EMG 3001 EMG 3002 EMG 3100 EMG 4001 Introduction to Emergency Management Disaster Mitigation and Preparedness Disaster Response and Recovery Terrorism in Emergency Management Interagency Disaster Management Program Required Courses
+EMG 3000 Introduction to Emergency Manageme nt

+EMG 3001 Disaster Mitigation and Preparedness

+EMG 3002 Disaster Response and Recovery

+EMG 3100 Terrorism in Emergency Management

+EMG 4001 Interagency Disaster Management Pro Required Courses gram

-Grand Total 60 cr.
+Grand Total .60 cr.